 Domestic Violence and the human/ animal connection

 Australia has one of the highest rates of animal ownership in the world.
-Sadly, we also have one of the highest rates of family/domestic violence, too.
-This means that many animals, who are a part of the family, also become victims when a family is subjected to family/domestic violence.
+Sadly, we also have one of the highest rates of domestic and family violence and abuse (DFVA).
+This means that many companion animals also become victims when a family is subjected to abuse.
 For many people, leaving an animal behind to an uncertain fate is inconceivable.
-Many victim/survivors report that they delayed leaving a violent home, or returned to a violent home, because there was nowhere safe to care for the animal.
-As N Taylor and H Fraser explain, for many people who have experienced domestic and family violence, the loving relationship they share with an animal can provide victim/survivors with “the will to live, eat, sleep and keep caring for others, and in the process, maintain the will to rebuild their lives.”* An animal is often the only comfort, defender or friend a victim/survivor has.
+Many victim-survivors report that they delayed leaving a violent home, or returned to a violent home, because there was nowhere safe to care for the animal.
+As N Taylor and H Fraser explain, for many people who have experienced domestic and family violence, the loving relationship they share with an animal can provide victim-survivors with “the will to live, eat, sleep and keep caring for others, and in the process, maintain the will to rebuild their lives.”* An animal is often the only comfort, defender or friend a victim-survivor has.

-For many victim/survivors, talking about the abuse and disclosing what’s going on can be hard.
-Often disclosing the abuse to the pets. vets suspecting abuse to an animal, or when children report family pets being killed or harmed is the only insight, we may have that there are people at risk of personal harm.
-(The Link Coalition) For this reason, Lucy’s Project works closely with vets to help support both the animals and people who may be in need of protection and for whom, the vet may be the only person able to link victim/survivors with domestic violence support services.
+For many victim-survivors, talking about the abuse and disclosing what’s going on can be difficult.
+Often, the only insight we may have that there is abuse occurring in a home is when vets notice signs of animal abuse, or when children report family pets being killed or harmed (The Link Coalition).
+For this reason, Lucy’s Project works closely with vets to help support both the animals and people who may be in need of protection, and for whom the vet may be the only person able to link victim-survivors with domestic violence support services.

 Lucy’s Project is deeply concerned that animal cruelty can be a powerful indicator of an at-risk family.
 This is an under researched area of domestic violence and we strongly advocate for and support further studies into the link between domestic violence and animal cruelty in a quest to save human and animal lives.

 When we fail to address animal cruelty, we are failing to address human need too.